kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/contact.md

 [^1]: GitHub repo link is provided on the each of projects pages

-I am not very active on social media, but still you can also find me [elsewhere on the web](/support/#follow-me-on-social-media)
+I am not very active on social media, but still you can also [find me here](/support/#follow-me-on-social-media)

 ---
 For anything else, use the contact form below.